ShiZhuming/pku-dsalgo/README.md

 # pku-dsalgo
-Homework and lab for course Data Structures and Algorithms for pku
+This repo includes homework and labwork for course Data Structures and Algorithms of pku The exercises are from [openjudge](http://dsalgo.openjudge.cn/)